1. Bicom Systems

 Codec transcoding list

 If for some reason you have audio problems, some of the messages might indicate codec incompatibilities on the system.
-In such cases you can see the possible translations paths in Asterisk with following command:
+In such cases you can see the possible translation paths in Asterisk with the following command:

 core show translation